 Merton Music Foundation supports local schools to provide whole class instrumental and singing tuition as well as providing tuition to individuals and small groups, running bands, choirs and ensembles.
 It gives young people access to a wide range of different instruments and top quality tutors.

 Having been lucky enough to have had music lessons at school, Sandra reaped the benefits as an adult.
 She now plays saxophone in various ensembles, so knows first-hand how enriching music can be.

 Nurturing young talent

-Sam is a career mentor with Career Ready, a national charity that prepares young people for the world of work.
-A CIPR recognised initiative, the charity aims to open up the world of work and provide authentic employer experiences for over 69,000 young people every year.
+Sam is now in her second year as a career mentor with Career Ready, a national charity that prepares disadvantaged young people for the world of work.
+A CIPR recognised initiative, the charity aims to provide mentor support and authentic employer experiences for over 69,000 young people every year.